fabiangunzinger/causal-inference-notes/chapters/practical_issues.md

 ## Novelty and learning effects

-Challenge: behaviour might change abruptly and temporarily in response to a new feature (novelty effect) or it might take a while for behaviour fully adapt to a new feature (learning effects).
+- Challenge: behaviour might change abruptly and temporarily in response to a new feature (novelty or "burn in" effect) or it might take a while for behaviour fully adapt to a new feature (learning effects).
 In both cases, the results from a relatively short experiment will not provide a representative picture of the long-run effects of a feature.

-Solution: measure long-term effects (by running experiments for longer) or, at least, estimate dynamic treatment effects to see the evolution of the treatment effect.

-Examples:

-- Increasing number of adds shows on Google led to increase in add revenue initially but then decrease of clicks in the long term because it increased add blindness @hohnhold2015focusing
+- Examples: Increasing number of adds shows on Google led to increase in add revenue initially but then decrease of clicks in the long term because it increased add blindness @hohnhold2015focusing

+- Solutions:

+  - Measure long-term effects (by running experiments for longer)

+  - Have a "holdout" group of users that isn't exposed to any changes for a pre-set period of time (a month, a quarter), to measure long-term effects

+  - Estimate dynamic treatment effects to see the evolution of the treatment effect

+## What if you want to implement a feature right away?

+- There are situations where you feel very confident that a feature works well and you don't want to wait a week or two to implement it.

+- Pinterest uses what they call "holdout experiments" in such cases, whereby 99% of users are exposed to the new feature and the remaining 1% act as the control (see @king2020power for more).
+In effect, this is a reversal of how experimentation typically happens.

+- You will want to use this approach sparingly, because the whole point of using experiments is that we usually can't know the effect of a feature, even when we think we do (rember the [CRASH trial](https://pubmed.ncbi.nlm.nih.gov/15936423/)).

+- But I really like the idea, because sometimes there really are cases in practice where you can be pretty certain that waiting for results is a waste of time (e.g. if you have an online shop and move from list of items without pictures to a grid-view with pictures).
+In such a situation, running a holdout experiment can help you be certain that the direction of the effect is what you expected, and also provide an estimate for the magnitude of the effect.

 ## Non-representative users in experiment